Dizbdeedee/gmodhaxe/README.md

 ### 0.2.2

+- Ability to add the `@:gmodHook` metadata to a function to attempt to automatically add a hook for it.
+See examples for more detail

+- Proper hxbit support in progress
 ### 0.2.1

 - Now has a proper post compile step.
 Please add the following line to your hxml file next to the `--macro` line